sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

     opposed to mixed artifactual activity.
 If desired, the ICA unmixing and sphere matrices may then be applied to (longer) data epochs from the same continuous data.
-Longer data epochs are useful for time/frequency analysis, and may be desirable for tracking other slow dynamic features.
+Longer data epochs are useful for time/frequency analysis and may be desirable for tracking other slow dynamic features.
 8. Inspect and reject the components.
 Note that components should NOT be rejected before the second ICA, but after.

-(\*) After closing the main ICA rejection window, select <span style="color: brown">Tools → Reject data using ICA → Export marks to data rejection</span> and then
+(\*) After closing the main ICA rejection window, select <span style="color: brown">Tools → Reject data using ICA → Export marks to data rejection</span>, and then
  <span style="color: brown">Tools → Reject data epochs → Reject by inspection</span> to visualize data epochs marked for rejection using ICA component activities.